The Wild History Of The 1970s Club Scene

 That time Studio 54 built a farm for Dolly Parton

-It worked: As Mixmag documents, Dolly showed up.
-But she was freaked out by the size of the crowd and the weirdness of the setup, and she reportedly sat by herself in one of the balconies and left early, which seems like the right reaction to walking into a club in the middle of Manhattan and finding a farm waiting for you.
+It worked: Dolly showed up.
+But she was reportedly freaked out by the size of the crowd and the weirdness of the setup.
+She sat by herself on one of the balconies and left early, which seems like the right reaction to walking into a club in the middle of Manhattan and finding a farm waiting for you.

-That time the Ramones ripped through their entire set in 12 minutes
+That time The Ramones ripped through an entire set in 12 minutes

-CBGB is also known as the birthplace of legendary punk band the Ramones.
-As Ultimate Classic Rock writes, when the Ramones took the stage on August 16, 1974, CBGB had only existed for a short time and was just another dive bar in a sketchy neighborhood.
+CBGB is also known as the birthplace of legendary punk band The Ramones.
+When the group took the stage on August 16, 1974, CBGB had only existed for a short time and was just another dive bar in a sketchy neighborhood.
 The bar had established a reputation for letting raw, untested musicians book gigs, and it had a rule against cover songs.
 While that rule was devised to avoid paying fees to copyright holders, it also meant that a lot of experimental and interesting music graced the stage.
 Still, no one was expecting music history to be made that night.

 Reportedly, the Ramones hit the stage and blasted through their entire set in 12 minutes flat.
 Most of their songs were less than two minutes long.
-Since they weren't allowed to do cover songs, the band solved the problem by ripping through the same set a second time.
-The band was a hit and played the club 70 more times in 1974 on their way to becoming legends.
+The band was a hit and played the club 70 more times in 1974 on its way to becoming a legend.

 That time Jayne County almost killed Handsome Dick Manitoba

 The underground music scene in New York at the time was dealing with a growing homophobia problem, and the incident brought it out into the open.
-LGBTQ performers like County began to look for safer places to perform, creating a schism in the club scene.
+LGBTQ+ performers like County began to look for safer places to perform, creating a schism in the club scene.
 The good news?
-County and Manitoba later buried the hatchet and, according to amNewYork, have become good friends and even recorded music together.
+County and Manitoba later buried the hatchet and have become good friends and even recorded music together.

 That time Iggy Pop almost bled to death at Max's Kansas City

 Pop came up bleeding.
-As Flashbak reports, he had a puncture wound in his chest and discovered that if he pulled his arm a certain way, blood would spurt out — so Pop started doing it on purpose, spraying his audience with his own blood, which seems like it might have been a health code violation.
-He kept singing through it all.
-The crew tried unsuccessfully to bandage him up with some gaffer tape, and Pop's blood-soaked performance became the stuff of legend.
+He had a puncture wound in his chest and discovered that if he pulled his arm a certain way, blood would spurt out — so he started doing it on purpose, spraying his audience with his own blood, which seems like it might have been a health code violation.
+Pop kept singing through it all.
+The crew tried unsuccessfully to bandage him up with some gaffer tape, and his blood-soaked performance became the stuff of legend.

 That time Bianca Jagger rode around Studio 54 on a horse